 - Taxable accounts (no annual dollar limits)

-The reason we recommend investing in this order, is because it will help you minimize the amount of taxes you’ll pay over your lifetime.
-This isn’t the right order for everyone, but for most, it will be more than enough.
+We recommend investing in this order because it will help you minimize the amount of taxes you’ll pay over your lifetime.
+This isn’t the right order for everyone, but it will be more than enough for most people.

-Remember that the tax-advantaged accounts like a 401K and Roth IRA have limits and cannot be withdrawn before retirement without paying a penalty.
-If you are hoping to save money for 10 years and then withdraw it for a large non-qualifying purchase (there are some exceptions for early 401K and IRA withdrawals), then utilizing a taxable brokerage account may be the right choice.
+Remember that the tax-advantaged accounts like a 401K and Traditional IRA have annual limits and cannot be withdrawn before retirement without paying a penalty.

 Step 2: Open An Investment Account

-Whether you want to open a tax-advantaged or taxable brokerage account, you have to select a brokerage firm where you will deposit your money and select your investments.
+Whether you want to open a tax-advantaged or taxable brokerage account, you have to select a brokerage firm where you will deposit your money and choose your investments.
 There are a ton of different firms that you can use.
 Here’s our guide to opening an IRA.

 The only exception here is that if your company offers a 401K retirement savings program, you must use the 401K service company that they select.

 Some of the standard names in the industry are Vanguard, Fidelity, Charles Schwab, and the list could go on.
-There are also ‘Robo Advisors’ out there like Wealthfront and Betterment, which are basically brokerage firms that decide what to invest in for you.
-And there are also start-up brokerage firms like Robinhood, though they offer more limited options.
+There are also robo-advisors out there like Wealthfront and Betterment, which are basically automated brokerage firms that decide what to invest in for you.

 Step 3: Choose Your Investments